bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 - A development community that can survive the comings and goings of key developers.
 The initial Neovim lead, Thiago de Arruda, did in fact depart the Neovim project yet Neovim has continued on just fine.
+Would Vim's ongoing development survive if Bram Moolenaar, Vim's creator and on-going maintainer, was no longer available?

 - Neovim's remote API functionality provides a pathway where Neovim can be a true component in another application.
 This Neovim component could exist in